by Andrea M. Darcy

 Then it might be time to look at bigger reasons.
 Go read our article, ‘Why Don’t People Like Me’, which will show you what those reasons might be.
 Sometimes it can even be that you have a personality disorder, meaning you see the world differently than others, and need a hand to understand how to relate.

 Tired of always getting rejected?
 Time to learn to be yourself and relate to others in ways that attract, instead of turn away, the love that you long for?
-Our therapists can help.
-We connect you with top central London counsellors and psychotherapists.
-Or use our booking site to find affordable UK-wide registered therapists and online counsellors.
+Harley Therapy clinics connect you with top central London counsellors and psychotherapists, either face to face or online.
+Alternatively use our booking site to find UK-wide registered therapists and online counsellors for all budgets.

-Andrea Blundell is the editor and lead writer of this blog.
+Andrea M. Darcy is the editor and lead writer of this blog.
 With training in person-centred counselling and group coaching, her favourite topics are relationships, trauma, and ADHD.
+Find her @am_darcy